nutrun/glow/README.md

 ### Email

-The smtp server and email `FROM` field can be configured for glow's job failure email notifications:
+The SMTP server and email `FROM` field can be configured for glow's job failure email notifications:

 ```
-$ glow -listen -smtp-server=smtp.example.com -mail-from=glow@example.com
+$ glow -listen -SMTP-server=SMTP.example.com -mail-from=glow@example.com
 ```

 Emails will only be sent when a list of recipients has been specified at job submission.